 Ingredients and substitutions

-Baking is an exact science, and each ingredient serves a purpose in the recipe.
+Baking is an exact science and each ingredient serves a purpose in the recipe.
 I don't have many substitutions to offer because swapping ingredients can change the texture, moisture, and rise of your cupcakes.
-If you don't have the listed ingredients on hand, I highly suggest searching Google for an exact recipe that fits your needs without substitutions.
+If you don't have the listed ingredients on hand, search Google for an exact recipe that fits your needs without substitutions.

 - Unsalted butter - Adds moisture and buttery flavor to your cupcake batter.
 Unsalted butter (and the listed salt) can be substituted with salted butter if desired.

-- Eggs - Add stability and moisture to your cupcake batter.
+- Eggs - Add stability and moisture to your cupcakes.

 - Cake flour - Cake flour has a lower protein content than other flours, like all-purpose or bread flour, giving your cupcakes a smaller, more tender crumb.
-I highly recommend using cake flour rather than all-purpose flour.
-When readers have substituted with all-purpose flour, they frequently complain of a 'cornbread' type texture.
+I recommend using cake flour rather than all-purpose flour, but all-purpose flour can work in a pinch.

-- Baking powder - Cannot be substituted with baking soda, the two are not interchangeable.
+- Baking powder - Helps your cupcakes rise in the oven.
+Cannot be substituted with baking soda, the two are not interchangeable.

 - Salt - Enhances the flavor of your cupcakes without making them "salty".